Senegal presidential aspirant Sonko sentenced to prison, sparking protests | Politics

 Senegal presidential aspirant Sonko sentenced to prison, sparking protests

 "With this sentence Sonko cannot be a candidate," said one of his lawyers, Bamba Cisse.
-University law professor Ndiack Fall said Sonko could demand a re-trial if he gives himself in to authorities.
+University law professor Ndiack Fall said Sonko could demand a retrial if he turns himself in to authorities.

-Violence erupted at a central university campus, where protesters set a car alight and threw rocks at riot police, who responded by firing tear gas.
-A former tax inspector who came third in the last election, Sonko has tapped into frustrations with President Macky Sall that have grown since he was elected in 2012.
+Thick black smoke billowed from a central university campus, where protesters had set several buses alight and threw rocks at riot police, who responded by firing tear gas.
+A former tax inspector who came third in the last election, Sonko has tapped in to frustrations with President Macky Sall that have grown since he was elected in 2012.

 Critics say Sall has failed to create jobs and has stifled opposition criticism amid rumours he may seek to bypass presidential term limits and run again next year.
 Sall has neither confirmed nor denied this.
 Sonko has garnered strong support among the young, many of whom have responded to his calls to take to the streets to protest against his judicial problems, prompting security crackdowns that have led to deaths.